 Locate the primer cup under the main burner and open the fuel valve on the pump so a small amount of white gas fills it.
 Close the fuel valve again, and light the fuel in the primer cup with a match or ignition source.
 If you do it right, there should be a very small flame, not a big fireball.

 When most of the fuel in the primer cup has burned off and the flame is close to going out, open the main fuel valve slowly and feed gas to the burner.
 It will vaporize when it reaches the stove and ignite, eventually turning the top of the stove a molten red when the burner heat up.

-These steps are also illustrated in a video from MSR which describes the operation and safety precautions for all of their white gas stoves
+These steps are also illustrated in this video from MSR that describes the operation and safety precautions for all of their white gas stoves

 Running the Whisperlite

 Once the stove is going, you can regulate the intensity of the flame by opening or closing the fuel valve on the pump, and by pumping more air into the fuel bottle as the pressure and fuel level drops.
 If you accidentally let the stove go out, let it cool for 5-10 minutes before repriming it from scratch.
 If you turn open the gas valve while the stove is still hot, you can easily create a vaporized fuel fireball, which is best avoided for safety reasons.
 Be patient and be safe.

 While simmering is possible using a Whisperlite stove, you have a limited amount of control in how low you can turn the flame and can easily turn off the stove if you close the fuel value too quickly.
 If you intend to simmer, it’s best to cook fairly soupy meals that are unlikely to burn and to keep the pressure in the fuel bottle fairly low, so that fuel flows to burner more slowly (producing less heat).
 This can be difficult to regulate in the field however, so practice simmering at home before you rely on it for a trip.

 Three Season Use